Ways to Keep Animals Away Out of Your Garden and Deter Pests

 Don’t think that you can’t use repellants out of fear of them harming your plants (or the animals).

-• Odor repellents simply mask the delicious smell of your plants, flowers, fruits, and veggies in an attempt to prevent animals from stopping in your yard at all.
+- Odor repellents simply mask the delicious smell of your plants, flowers, fruits, and veggies in an attempt to prevent animals from stopping in your yard at all.

-• Taste repellents will change the taste of your plants to make them less appealing after the first bite OR they will make the animal nauseous.
+- Taste repellents will change the taste of your plants to make them less appealing after the first bite OR they will make the animal nauseous.
 (These repellents won’t harm the animal, don’t you worry!)

-4) Keep Your Compost Hidden
+4) Keep Your Compost Bin Hidden to Avoid Attracting Animals

 Many gardens benefit from a natural compost, as it adds much-needed nutrients to the soil.
 If you have a compost bin where you add your excess food scraps, make sure you keep it out of sight and protected.